aercolino/enzymes3/readme.txt

 > As you know, John (42 posts) and I are very good friends.

-With Nzymes, you are the plugin because many things are just a couple of PHP lines away.
+With Nzymes, many things are just a couple of PHP lines away.

 * Why not display "(42 posts)" in red?
-* Why not link "(42 posts)" to John's posts?
+* Why not link "John" to John's posts?

 = At a glance =